cballou/Turntable.FM-Squared/README.md

 This script only works for Firefox and Chrome.
 For Firefox, you must have Greasemonkey installed.

-To install as a Greasemonkey script, simply navigate to: https://github.com/cballou/Turntable.FM-Squared/raw/master/greasemonkey/tt-squared.user.js
+To install as a Greasemonkey script, simply navigate to and follow the popup instructions: https://github.com/cballou/Turntable.FM-Squared/raw/master/greasemonkey/tt-squared.user.js

 To install as a Chrome Extension, simply navigate to: